MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Find out what's new

-We're constantly updating Dynamics 365 Guides to include features requested by our customers.
+We're constantly updating Dynamics 365 Guides to include the top features requested by our customers.
 To find out what's new, check out these topics:

 - [What's new]().
 This topic is also available from the app so it's always at your fingertips.